How To Raise a Socially Intelligent Child

 Your child lives in a very complicated social world.
 This has always been true for children: all parents can remember their own tears or rage at the cruelty of another child; all parents can remember wanting desperately to be accepted and approved of by other kids.
 Most of us can remember, at some point in our lives, longing for a best friend.

-Luckily, healthy kids generally make healthy choices even in the context of difficult peer situations.
+Luckily, healthy kids tend to make healthy choices, even in the context of difficult peer situations.
 That means that if children have good relationships at home they have a healthy head start, but they still need your help in learning to navigate a complex social world.
 Some basics on how to help kids develop the social skills they need:

 - Foster good social skills from toddlerhood on.
 This is one of the most important skill sets your child will ever develop.
-It is infinitely more important to her future happiness than helping her develop her intellect.
+It is almost certainly more important to her future happiness than helping her develop her intellect.

 - Support his friendships.
 Honor and reinforce your child's developing friendships.
 Talk about them, remember them, create opportunities to play.
 Remember that children get aggravated with each other, just as adults do.
 It doesn't mean the end of a friendship, necessarily, just that they need help to work through the issues that come up.

 - Model respectful relating.
 Remember that your child will treat others as you treat her.
 In addition to the obvious everyday respect, that means that you give her criticism in private, not in front of others, including her friends.
 Which means you have to find tactful ways to talk to your young child and other kids about the way they are treating each other, to help them work out difficulties when they play together.